 Bombay cats are generally healthy, but any cat can become ill or injured.
 That said, you may not have monthly health expenses for your cat.
 Under normal circumstances, you’ll only take your cat for a checkup once or twice a year.

-It’s wise to put your Bombay on a monthly flea and tick preventative, especially if your Bombay will be an indoor/outdoor cat.
+It’s wise to put your Bombay on a monthly flea-and-tick preventative, especially if they will be an indoor/outdoor cat.
 You can buy topical medications you administer to the skin, flea collars, or a monthly chewable pill.